-- A growing concern for shareholders
+A growing concern for shareholders

 As cyber risk grows so too does the risk of disruption and reputational harm.
-Poor cyber security decisions now face greater scrutiny, exposing firms to legal, financial and operational consequences. - 2.
-All eyes on IP and data privacy National IP and data privacy regulations are fragmented and create risks for firms operating internationally who might inadvertently fall foul of new legislation. - 3.
-Harnessing the power of Al With 36% of UK-based executives planning to invest in new technologies this year, and 68% anticipating Al-induced job losses in the next 18 months firms need to stay alert to best practice and evolving Al-related risks.
+Poor cyber security decisions now face greater scrutiny, exposing firms to legal, financial & operational consequences.

+All eyes on IP and data privacy

+2. National IP and data privacy regulations are fragmented and create risks for firms operating internationally who might inadvertently fall foul of new legislation.
+Yet concern over IP risk is dropping.

+Harnessing the power of Al 3.

+With 43% of US-based executives planning to invest in new technologies this year, and 71% anticipating Al-induced job losses in the next 18 months, firms need to stay alert to best practice and evolving Al-related risks.